 7.1 Transmitter config

 The configuration page defines various transmitter functions.
-It is entered from the main menu via the TX Options icon.
+It is entered from the main menu via 'Transmitter menu' followed by 'Transmitter config'.
 Please note that all screens in this section show the Deviation default settings.

 7.1.1 Generic settings